commercetools-demo/ct-agent-toolkit/modelcontextprotocol/README.md

 # Optional: add --isAdmin for admin access
 # Optional: add --customerId=CUSTOMER_ID to restrict to a specific customer
 # Optional: add --cartId=CART_ID to restrict to a specific cart
+# Optional: add --storeKey=STORE_KEY to restrict to a specific store
 ```

 ### Instructions